 Without source data, explicit feature alignment that directly minimizes the domain gap between the source and target data can not be implemented.
-Besides, self-training techniques perform poorly because pseudo labels generated from the source-only model are unreliable.
-To tackle this problem, we resort to hypothesis transfer and labeling transfer inspired by Liang \textit{et al.} \cite{SHOT}.
-In contrast, we propose a curriculum-style entropy loss for implicit feature alignment to adapt the source model to the target data.
-The details will be described in the following.
+Besides, self-training techniques perform poorly because pseudo-labels generated from the source-only model are unreliable.
+To tackle this problem, we first resort to hypothesis transfer inspired by Liang \textit{et al.} \cite{SHOT} to encourage confident predictions.
+In contrast, we propose a curriculum-style entropy loss for implicit feature alignment by solving the easy samples first and the hard samples later.

-To eliminate the domain gap, entropy minimization strategy is adopted for training.
+To eliminate the domain gap, an entropy minimization strategy is adopted for training.
 Although previous methods \cite{ADVENT,IntraDA} have demonstrated the effectiveness of entropy minimization, they are not appropriate for the source data-free setting because they treat equal importance for different samples.
 However, hard-to-transfer samples with uncertain predictions (high entropy values) may deteriorate the target feature learning procedure.
 To address this issue, we attempt to explore more reliable supervision from the easy-to-transfer examples with certain predictions (lower entropy values).
 Inspired by the curriculum learning algorithm \cite{CBST,Curriculum}, we focus the target data training on automatically emphasizing the easy samples first and hard samples later.
+As Figure \ref{Fig:Pipeline} shows, easy-to-transfer samples usually have reliable predictions, which benefits the model fitting to the target data at the start.
+Then, the obtained powerful target model can deal with hard-to-transfer samples, preventing over-fitting occurrence.
 Specifically, we exploit a curriculum-style entropy loss that expects to rapidly focus the model on certain predictions and down-weight the contribution of uncertain predictions.
 Formally, the curriculum-style entropy loss is formulated as follows: